gamerboy2002lol/ParziStarWarsMod/FAQ.md

 ###Q: Double lightsabers, pls?

-A:
-> "We've got to give him more time!" - *Lando Calrissian*
+A: 1.3 has multiple double bladed lightsabers to choose from.